feurig/Cohen/README.md

 This handler should also buffer sysex's that are not directed at the target.

 ###Hardware Abstractions.
 Some of the work involved with the LUFA library is to provide feedback for the states of the the usb connection itself.
 This requires a hardware abstraction for each board supported by the library.
-In our use case this  would better be served by providing weak functions to be overridden user functions.
+In our use case this  would better be served by providing weak functions to be overridden by user functions.